jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 The first step is to stop loading Google's stylesheet and move files to your site.

-For this redesign I'm using [Inter](inter-font) by Rasmus Andersson, so I downloaded the font files into my own assets folder and added the font face rules to my styles.
+For this redesign I'm using [Inter][inter-font] by Rasmus Andersson, so I downloaded the font files into my own assets folder and added the font face rules to my styles.

 ```css
 @font-face {